JoeSchmuck/Multi-Report/README.md

-# Multi-Report and Drive-Selftest for FreeNAS/TrueNAS Core/Scale
+# Multi-Report and Drive-Selftest for TrueNAS 13+ Core/Scale

 Bug-Fix Multi-Report Version 3.21 and Drive-Selftest Version 1.07 Yes, a few bugs of course.
 Here is what changed for MR: